SandeshS/Twitter-Veridicality/demo/README.md

   * The first line of the file has to be the event you want to track on Twitter.
 (Example: Oscars, NBAAwards, Elections)
   * This line can be followed by all the contenders you want to track for that particular event.
 (Example: For Oscars, Leonardo di Caprio, Tom Hanks, Bradley Cooper)
   * All the contenders **have** to be separated by a newline character.
+  * An example file has been provided for you as `event1.txt`.
 * Now, you can run the demo as follows `python demo.py <filename>`

 ## Citing our work